Tesfaldet1/Tesfaldet1/README.md

 Tesfaldet1/Tesfaldet1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Both the language and the tool
-Git, Python, Java, Mysql, sql,